atshelchin/shelchin.com/content/_index.md

 Hi there 👏
 I'm Shelchin, an iOS developer building apps that make complex things simple.

 🌱 I’m currently Building:
-🔒 An Ethereum wallet built on Safe Smart Account, integrating Passkeys and Secure Enclave technology to enhance user experience and security.
+🔒 An Ethereum wallet built on Safe Smart Account, integrating Apple Secure Enclave technology to enhance user experience and security.

 🧠 A personal knowledge card library that turns spare moments into learning opportunities, using spaced repetition to help you retain more with less effort.